-Coronavirus: Riverside County Sheriff's Deputy David Werksman dies from COVID-19, department's second virus-related death
+Coronavirus: Riverside County sheriff's Deputy David Werksman dies from COVID-19, department's second virus-related death

-On Friday, the Riverside Sheriffs' Association identified the second deputy as 22-year veteran David Werksman.
+On Friday, the Riverside Sheriffs' Association identified the second deputy as 22-year veteran David Werksman, who died Thursday.

 "His death due to COVID-19 is the latest excruciating loss as a result of the silent killer COVID-19 for our Association and the law enforcement community," the association said in a statement.
 "His death is a grim reminder of the risks that our members face every day, serving the public in the face of this pandemic."